Spot a Phishy Email

-Just because you have security software on your computer or phone doesn’t mean you’re safe from phishing emails.
-In fact, that’s what makes phishing so devious.
-These emails arrive looking so convincing and seemingly harmless that users don’t pause to question it before they click a link or open an attachment – and by then it’s too late.
+Just because you have security software on your computer or phone doesn’t mean you’re free from phishing emails.
+That’s what makes phishing so devious.
+These emails can arrive looking so convincing and seemingly harmless that users don’t pause to question it before they click a link or open an attachment – and by then it’s too late.

-Picture this: You’re checking your email first thing in the morning when you notice one from DocuSign stating that you need to sign a document for your accounting department.
-It’s early, the email looks legit, and without thinking you click the embedded link or attachment.
-Just like that, you fell victim to a phishing email.
+You’re checking your email first thing in the morning when you notice one from DocuSign stating that you need to sign a document for your accounting department.
+It’s early and the email looks legit without thinking, you click the embedded link or attachment.
+Without even knowing it, you fell victim to a phishing email.

 The image below is one that actually made it into my inbox.
 Can you spot some of the phishing signs?

-You’re probably thinking – “I’m way too busy in my day to stop and scan every single email that comes into my inbox”.
-We totally understand!
-But there are a few fast things you can check for that take seconds and could possibly save you from falling victim to a phishing scam!
+You’re probably thinking:“I’m way too busy in my day to stop and scan every single email that comes into my inbox.”

-Start training yourself now to look for these signs every time you open an email.
-It will become second-nature and soon you won’t even realize that you do it!
+Start training yourself now to look for these signs to spot a phishy email.
+It will become second nature and soon you won’t even realize that you do it.
 Follow these steps in order each time an email comes into your inbox.

 1. Was I expecting this?

 The easiest and quickest thing you can do for every email that comes into your inbox is to just ask yourself – “was I expecting this?”If the answer is yes, then it is probably safe.
 If the answer is no, then you may need to look a little closer at the email before taking action.